TruckSim-GPS/trucksim-gps-server/Readme.md

 ***Security notes***: The installation must be done only once and requires Administrator privileges.
 If you mind what exactly server does to the system at this point here is the detailed information:

 1. Tries to find your ETS2 game directory and copy ets2-telemetry-server.dll plugin there
-2. Creates a new Firewall rule for 25555 port named "ETS2 TELEMETRY SERVER (PORT 25555)" opened only for local subnet (i.e. it won't be visible from Internet, so you are safe)
+2. Creates a new Firewall rule for 31377 port named "TRUCKSIM GPS TELEMETRY SERVER (PORT 31377)" opened only for local subnet (i.e. it won't be visible from Internet, so you are safe)
-3. Creates a new ACL rule for HTTP URL bound on 25555 port for OWIN's HttpListener ([more details](http://msdn.microsoft.com/en-us/library/ms733768%28v=vs.110%29.aspx))
+3. Creates a new ACL rule for HTTP URL bound on 31377 port for OWIN's HttpListener ([more details](http://msdn.microsoft.com/en-us/library/ms733768%28v=vs.110%29.aspx))
 4. Creates a new file for storing application settings inside "\Users\USERNAME\AppData\Local\Ets2 Telemetry Server".

 The server also reports everything to the log file (Ets2Telemetry.log), so you may see the details there as well.